 I have been seeing the photo below these few days.
 I guess it is no less than 10 times that it appeared on my Facebook and other social media notification.

-The photo saves the interest rates getting as high as 8.5% back in 1980.
+The photo above shows the interest rates getting as high as 8.5% back in 1980.
 And looking at the current saving interest rate of less than 1%, many would had wished we grew up in that period.
 But is it really that wonderful?

 I had used this photo to teach financial literacy to students on “saving rate vs inflation rate” about 5 years ago.
 And just to “add oil to fire”, while many are trying different CPF Hacks to get the maximum return on your CPF, the interest rate on your CPF Ordinary account back and Special account back then was 6.5%!